 The cyber criminology minor combines the technical aspects of thwarting cyber attacks and processing digital forensic evidence with classes on understanding criminal motivations.
 The 18-credit hour minor includes classes in the departments of criminal justice, computer science, psychology, and accounting.

-The UA Cybercrime website is a hub for researchers, practitioners, policymakers, students, and anyone interested in cybercrime and cyber security-related topics.
+The Digital Forensics and Darknet Investigations site is a hub for researchers, practitioners, policymakers, students, and anyone interested in cybercrime and cyber security-related topics.
 Find the latest information on cutting-edge studies conducted on international cyber security matters, criminal activities on the Tor Network, and online criminality, as well as other cybercrime resources.

 Created through a partnership between The University of Alabama and local law enforcement agencies, the Joint Electronic Crimes Task Force cyber forensics lab represents a unique partnership between academics and law enforcement professionals.
 The JECTF lab assists local and national law enforcement officials with processing digital evidence for use in cybercrime investigations and prosecutions.
 The lab is also a teaching facility, providing internships for UA graduate and undergraduate students throughout the year.